AugusteLef/CIL-Project-Text-Classification/README.md

 - LectureBaselines : Directory containing implementations of the baselines from the exercises.
 A separate ReadMe can be found here.

 The following scripts should be contained in the main project folder:
-- preloading.py : Downloads models from huggingface and data for nltk library.
 - preprocessing.py : Used for preprocessing data-sets with different preprocessing methods.
-- training.py : Used to fine-tune a pretrained model on preprocessed datasets.
+- training_*.py : Training scripts for huggingface models and our ensemble models.
-- inference.py : Used to create predictions for test-set using a fine-tuned model.
+- inference_*.py : Scripts used to create predictions for the test set.
-- utils.py : Contains some useful code-snippets used in the above scripts.
+- utils_*.py : Contains some useful code-snippets used in the above scripts.

 ## Dataset

+TODO: Add polybox link that leads to preprocessed datasets we use in experiments.

 Download the tweet dataset:
 ```